bitbill/ownbit-multisig-contracts/README.md

 # Versions

-OwnbitMultiSigV6.sol is the latest version of Standard MultiSig Contract used by Ownbit wallet (Ownbit App versioin >= 4.38).
+OwnbitMultiSigV6.sol is the latest version of Standard MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.38).

-OwnbitMultiSigV7.sol is the latest versioin of Accident Protection MultiSig Contract used by Ownbit wallet (Ownbit App versioin >= 4.38).
+OwnbitMultiSigV7.sol is the latest versioin of Accident Protection MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.38).

-OwnbitMultiSigV4.sol is the version of Standard MultiSig Contract used by Ownbit wallet (Ownbit App versioin >= 4.25 and <= 4.37.1).
+OwnbitMultiSigV4.sol is the version of Standard MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.25 and <= 4.37.1).

-OwnbitMultiSigV5.sol is the versioin of Accident Protection MultiSig Contract used by Ownbit wallet (Ownbit App versioin >= 4.25 and <= 4.37.1).
+OwnbitMultiSigV5.sol is the versioin of Accident Protection MultiSig Contract used by Ownbit wallet (Ownbit App version >= 4.25 and <= 4.37.1).

 old/Ownbit-MS-Compound.sol is version 3 of ms contract used by Ownbit wallet (Ownbit iOS App version <= 4.24.1, Android App version <= 4.24.2).